Lamar Jackson: Player profile

-Jackson has been widely regarded as the best running quarterback in the NFL since his rookie season.
-His dual-threat style of play has often earned him comparisons to Michael Vick.
-Except for his rookie season, the Ravens have led the league in rushing each year with Jackson under center.
+Jackson has been widely regarded as the best running quarterback in the NFL.
+His dual-threat playstyle has often earned him comparisons to players such as Randall Cunningham and Michael Vick.
+Except for his rookie season, the Ravens have led the league in rushing each year with Jackson.
 In 2019, the Ravens broke the single-season rushing record, with Jackson breaking Vick's record for most rushing yards by a quarterback in a single season.
+In 2024, his seventh season, Jackson broke Vick's record for most rushing yards by a quarterback in a career.

-Concerns, however, have been raised on his ability to play as a pure pocket passer when the run game is contained.
-Jackson's passing concerns began during his college tenure with Louisville.
-Over the years, most analysts have cited improvement in his passing ability, but he is rarely mentioned with the elite passers in the league.
+Early in his NFL career, concerns were raised on Jackson's ability to play as a pure pocket passer when the run game is contained.
+These concerns about Jackson's passing began during his college tenure with Louisville.
+Most analysts have cited improvement in Jackson's passing ability over his career.
+Jackson has recorded four perfect passer rating games in his career, tied for the most in NFL history.